madelineurl/PERN-boilerplate/README.md

-## Movie API!
+## Movie Database Search!
-Welcome to this movie API.
+Welcome to this movie searching mini-app.
 More fun functionality to come!